 If antibiotics aren’t the best chronic Lyme treatment, what is?
 The answer is to work with your body and support the systems that are overwhelmed.

 To truly tackle Lyme, we need a different strategy.
 Resolving Lyme depends on addressing it in the right order:

 That’s why Lyme is last on the list.
 Going after it first will only put a heavier burden on your exhausted detox organs.
 Your organs need to work well so they can help you in the battle.

 Supporting these organs with herbs and nutrients to increase their function will better enable you to detox.
 A large number of toxins are produced when the bacteria are dying off.
 Ensuring these pathways are running smoothly will make sure the toxins are removed and not causing additional issues.

-Lyme infection can imitate many different diseases and evade being correctly diagnosed.
 In truth, a positive Lyme test isn't what matters.
-Recovering and regaining your life does!
+Recovering and regaining your life does.

 Uncovering Lyme’s hidden relationship with parasites unveils the truth about how to deal with Lyme.
 Stop the parasites, stop the Lyme.
 Getting rid of the true source will put you on the path to health once again.

 If you have mysterious ailments or suspect you've been misdiagnosed, it’s time to ask: Could it be chronic Lyme disease?